Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Methods

-To validate the proposed method synthetic ASL data was generated from brain $T_1$ and PD maps supplied by MRiLab~\citep{Liu2017} for MATLAB with a matrix size of $216\times 216\times 208$ and 1 mm$^3$ isotropic resolution.
+To \responseRone{R1.C7}{evaluate} the proposed method, synthetic ASL data was generated from brain $T_1$ and PD maps supplied by MRiLab~\citep{Liu2017} for MATLAB with a matrix size of $216\times 180\times 180$ and 1 mm$^3$ isotropic resolution.
 Gray (GM) and white matter (WM) CBF values of 65 ml/100g/min and 20 ml/100g/min as well as ATT values of 0.8 s and 1.5 s, reported for the healthy human brain were assigned to the tissue maps.
-In a subsequent step the quantitative maps are down sampled onto a $72\times 60 \times 60$ grid, matching typical matrix sizes and resolution (3 mm$^3$ isotropic) of 3D ASL acquisitions.
+In a subsequent step the quantitative maps were down sampled onto a $72\times 60 \times 60$ grid, matching typical matrix sizes and resolution (3 mm$^3$ isotropic) of 3D ASL acquisitions. \responseRtwo{R2.C2}{A small linear phase variation of -0.5 to 0.5 rad going from anterior to posterior was added to the $M_0$ image to obtain a complex valued image}.
 The signal equation~(\ref{eq:ASL}) was used to generate a series of PWI images.
-The control images $C\in D^{N_d}$ are assumed to correspond to $C = (1-\lambda)M_0$ which models the background suppression applied to $M_0$.
-The label images $L\in D^{N_d}$ are simply given by $L = C - \text{PWI}$.
-Complex Gaussian noise was added to each control and label image separately to simulate the MR imaging acquisition.
-The noisy control and label pairs constitute the final PWI sequence which is used as input for the fitting process.
-In total $N_d=32$ time points in two series, each containing 16 time points, were simulated with the parameters of the ASL model amounting to $\lambda=0.9$, $T_{1b}=1650$ ms, $\tau = (1050, 1300, 1550, 1800, \hdots, 1800)$ ms, $t = (1050:250:4800)$ ms, $\alpha = 0.85$. $M_0$ and $T_1$ amounted to the down sampled values supplied by the MRiLab phantom.
+The control images $C\in D^{N_d}$ were assumed to correspond to \responseRtwo{R2.C11}{$C = (1-\alpha)M_0$}, which models the background suppression applied to $M_0$.
+The label images $L\in D^{N_d}$ were simply given by $L = C - \text{PWI}$. \responseRtwo{R2.C2}{3-D coil sensitivity profiles were computed using Biot-Savart's law.
+The 20 coils were placed equally spaced on a spherical surface.
+The coil sensitivity maps were multiplied with the complex control- and label-images.
+The resulting weighted images were then transformed into k-space via Fourier transformation \responseRfour{R4.C4}{ and zero mean complex Gaussian noise was added to each k-space.} \responseRfour{R4.C7}{The standard deviation of the added Gaussian noise was 0.65 which results approximately in an SNR of 4 in WM and 6 in GM (assuming a LD of 1.8s and a PLD of 1.75s).} Noisy complex control and label images were then computed using a phase sensitive reconstruction based on~\citet{Roemer1990}, using the complex conjugate coil images.} The noisy control and label pairs constituted the final PWI sequence. \responseRtwo{R2.C2}{For our approach the complex valued PWIs were used as input for the fitting process.
+For BASIL, the PWIs were calculated by subtracting the absolute valued label image form the control image as BASIL does not support complex valued images.} In total $N_d=32$ time points in two series, each containing 16 time points, were simulated with the parameters of the ASL model amounting to $\lambda=0.9$, $T_{1b}=1650$ ms, $\tau = (1050, 1300, 1550, 1800, \hdots, 1800)$ ms, $t = (1050:250:4800)$ ms, \responseRthree{R2.C14}{$\alpha = 0.7$}. $M_0$ and $T_1$ amounted to the down sampled values supplied by the MRiLab phantom.
 In addition to the healthy brain phantoms of MRiLab we simulated perfusion changes in GM and WM.
-In total, three cases, denoted by C1 to C3, and realizing the following pathologies in a region in frontal WM and in a part of the putamen were generated: \begin{itemize} \item [C1:] No changes to values, i.e. healthy. \item [C2:] Hyper perfusion without changes in corresponding areas in ATT. \item [C3:] Hyper perfusion with corresponding reduced arterial transit time. \end{itemize}
+In total, \responseRone{R2.C2}{six} cases, denoted by Case 1 to \responseRone{R2.C2}{Case 6, were generated.
+It should be noted that all pathologies were drawn in the high-resolution space to get smoother transitions in the ASL space.
+For Case 1 to Case 3 the following pathologies in a region in frontal WM and in a part of the putamen (GM) were simulated as illustrated in Figure~\ref{fig:fig1}}: \begin{itemize} \item [Case 1:] No changes to values, i.e. healthy. \item [Case 2:] Hyperperfusion \responseRfour{R4.C5}{of 113.75 ml/100g/min in GM and 50 ml/100g/min in WM} without changes in corresponding areas in ATT. \item [Case 3:] Hyperperfusion \responseRfour{R4.C5}{of 113.75 ml/100g/min in GM and 40 ml/100g/min in WM} with corresponding reduced arterial transit time \responseRfour{R4.C5}{of 0.4 s in GM and 0.75 s in WM}. \end{itemize}